puavous/lmad1/README.md

   + Video tutorial for creating soundtrack.

-  + No need to rename source files - just replace example contents with own.
+  + No need to rename source files - just make a copy of the whole starter example and start replacing contents with own.

 ## Current status and roadmap as of 1.4